Television ads will be cuter than ever.

 Jane's psychiatrist noted that drug makers are currently working on a new add-on, provisionally called YetAnotheril, that will "help patients like Jane feel like spitting, and even getting dressed.
 A few more years after that, I'm confident that we'll have another add-on that will help someone like Jane leave the house, and even drive to the store herself for her antidepressants and add-on add-on add-ons."

-Patients interested in trying OneMority should ask their doctor about the possible side effects, which include nausea, headaches, upper respiratory infections, convulsions, hallucinations involving chickens or polyester, extra feet, hot flashes, "Frankenstein Syndrome," and nose bleeds.
+Patients interested in trying OneMority should ask their doctor about the possible side effects, which include nausea, headaches, upper respiratory infections, convulsions, hallucinations involving chickens or polyester, hot flashes, extra feet, "Frankenstein Syndrome," and nose bleeds.

 © 7.19.11 Kate Heidel